Migrate ECS instances across or within accounts

 sudo ./go2aliyun_client

-5. On the Cross-account/Same-account Migration page of the Server Migration Center (SMC) console, view the status of the migration source in the Migration Real-time Status column.
+5. On the Cross-account/Same-account Migration page of the SMC console, check the status of the migration source in the Real-time Migration Status column.

-• If the source shows any other status, the import failed.
-Troubleshoot the issue and then try to import the source again.
+• If the status is any other value, the import has failed.
+You must resolve the issue before re-importing the source.

-• You can troubleshoot the issue based on the error message on the console or by checking the SMC client log files.
-The default installation directories are:
+• Troubleshoot the issue based on the error message in the console or by checking the SMC client log files.
+The default installation directories of the SMC client are:

 • Windows source server: C:\smc.